Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 Textures and Materials

-Incorporate various materials and textures to add depth to your living room design.
+Incorporate various materials and textures, such as textured lamps, to add depth to your living room design.
 Mixing metals, wood, and fabric in your floor lamp can create an inviting and layered aesthetic.

 Common Mistakes to Avoid